TEACHING ARTISTS

 Kailee Ash-Ray

 Kailee Ash-Ray is fresh to San Diego and excited to serve as a vocal teaching artist at San Diego Junior Theatre.
 She graduated from Millikin University with a Bachelor’s Degree in Vocal Music Education and throughout her undergrad taught K-12 students in the Illinois area.
 Along with working in public schools, Kailee has served as the Music Director at the black box theatre on Millikin’s campus and taught youth theater in her hometown.
 Her passion for music and education continues to grow and she is excited to bring something new to San Diego Junior Theatre!
-In addition to Kailee’s classes at JT, she is recently music directed JT’s production of Grace for President.
+In addition to Kailee’s classes at JT, she music directed JT’s 2023 production of Grace for President.

 CLASSES